 This type of product photo gives really clear detail of a specific part of an item.
 Small close-ups of particular details like this are usually used alongside wide-angle, large photos because, obviously, they can’t do the full job on their own.
 They highlight a texture, a material or a precise detail like a logo that an overview photo can’t bring out with enough detail.

 Most cameras have a small tulip icon on them, which allows you to immediately access the macro function.
-This lets you show the tiny important details of an item, like a piece of jewellery or a flower, for example.
+This lets you show the tiny important details of an item, like a piece of jewelry or a flower, for example.
 This lets you reduce the depth of field of the shot and get a different perspective from the image.

 6) Don’t forget photo editing